dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 - Character tokenization (text is split into individual characters)
 - Subword tokenization (text is split into partial words or character sets)

 For example, the GPT models, developed by OpenAI, use _Byte-Pair Encoding_ (BPE) which is a type of subword tokenization.
-OpenAI provides [a tool to visualize how a text will be tokenized](https://platform.openai.com/tokenizer).
+OpenAI provides [a tool to visualize how text will be tokenized](https://platform.openai.com/tokenizer).

 There are benefits and disadvantages to each tokenization method:

-**Smaller tokens**
+**Smaller tokens (character or subword tokenization)**

 - _Pros_:
   - Allows the model to handle a wider range of inputs, such as unknown words, typos, or complex syntax